Peer Support Projects:

 With the addition of some generous support from the Life Changes Trust, Ceartas is now able to facilitate five De Cafés across East Dunbartonshire, as well as other short-term Peer Support projects.

 The De Cafés are monthly Peer Support cafés.
-The original Ceartas De Café in Kirkintilloch has been running since 2005, and has since been joined by additional De Cafés in Bearsden, Milngavie, Bishopbriggs and Lenzie.
+The original Ceartas De Café in Kirkintilloch has been running since 2005, and now has been joined by additional De Cafés in Bearsden, Bishopbriggs and Lenzie.
 For more information about De Cafés, see the De Café page and the What’s On page.

 As well as these cafes and with additional support from other funding sources like The Flightpath Fund, The Kells Trust, and donations from friends of the organisation, we have also facilitated a number of activity-based Peer Support projects like Faces of Dementia, Dementia Walking Football, and Golfing Memories.